d1mitris17/d1mitris17/README.md

 - **Collectible Card Logger**: Building a website to log collectible cards, using technologies like Node.js, SQL, AJAX, and JSON.
 - **Experimentation in UX**: Conducting a study on the *Impact of Navigation Design on User Satisfaction* with a focus on fixed vs. hidden menus.
 ---

-### **Hobbies**
-- Exploring unique programming challenges.
-- Experimenting with mixology.
-- Training and refining techniques in powerlifting to improve strength and performance.

 Feel free to connect with me and explore my repositories.
-Let's build something amazing together!